Medicine Volunteer Projects in Sri Lanka

-- Type of placement: Hospitals and health clinics
+- Type of placements: Hospitals and outreach work

 - Accommodation: Host family